 Travel Health and Safety Classes

-Important: All Students studying abroad Summer, Fall or Academic Year 2015 must attend one travel health and safety class.
+Important: All students studying abroad must attend one travel health and safety class prior to departure.

 Alternative classes are offered in Student Health Services (Swingle Hall):